-Maximum project sizes include all project materials and supports.
+Maximum project sizes include all project materials, supports, and demonstrations for public and judges.
 If a table is used, it becomes part of the project and must not itself exceed the allowed dimensions nor may the table plus any part of the project exceed the allowed dimensions.